uivlis/conditional-tokens/source/pm-js-usage.md

 * logger (function) – A callback for logging.
 Can also provide ‘console’ to use console.log.

-Know we would like to interact with a known market and perform buy/sell operations.
+Now we would like to interact with a known market and perform buy/sell operations.

-Let's instanciate the market:
+Let's instansiate the market:
 ```javascript
 const market = gnosis.contracts.Market.at("0xff737a6cc1f0ff19f9f23158851c37b04979a313")
 ```

-You can obtain also it's event contract:
+You can also obtain it's event contract:
 ```javascript
 let event
 market.eventContract().then(